Discrete-Value Group and Fully Connected Architectures for Beyond Diagonal Reconfigurable Intelligent Surfaces: System Model

-In a more general perspective, the fully connected reconfigurable network is obtained by connecting every port of the network to all the other ports.
-Therefore, the reactance matrix $\mathbf{X}_{I}$ can be an arbitrary full matrix depending on the impedances chosen to build the reconfigurable impedance network, assumed purely reactive \cite{she20}.
-For the reciprocity of the $N_{I}$-port, the only constraint on $\mathbf{X}_{I}$ in the fully connected architecture is
+The fully connected RIS architecture is obtained by connecting every port of the reconfigurable impedance network to all other ports.
+Therefore, the reactance matrix $\mathbf{X}_{I}$ can be an arbitrary symmetric matrix.
+According to \eqref{eq:T(X)}, $\boldsymbol{\Theta}$ is a complex symmetric unitary matrix